sowndariya-k/sowndariya-k/README.md

 ### 🚀 About Me

-- 🎓 Pre-Final Year Information Technology Student at **Bannari Amman Institute of Technology**
+- 🎓 Pre-Final Year Information Technology Student at **Knowledge Institute of Technology**
 - 👩‍💻 Currently working on **Full Stack Development**
 - 💫 Actively exploring **Data Structures & Algorithms**
 - 🤝 Open to collaboration on impactful projects